adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 <img src="../assets/edge-bridge-tutorial/mobile-property-all-extensions.png" alt="All installed extensions" width="1100"/>

-Also create a rule
-Forward PII events to Edge Network
-### 4. Configure a Rule to forward Lifecycle metrics to Edge Network
+### 4. Configure a Rule to forward PII events to Edge Network

 The Lifecycle for Edge extension sends app foreground and background events, and a rule needs to be configured in order to forward these events to the Edge Network.
 Note that there is no need to install Lifecycle since it is already included with Mobile Core.